Home & Handicraft

 7 YEARS AND UNDER

-Class 73 Farm Scene made in a shoe box
+Class 77 Seaside Scene made in a shoe box (NEW theme)

 8 – 11 YEARS

-Class 76 Painting of a Fantasy Landscape – not to exceed 30cm x 26cm
+Class 80 Painting of A Fantasy Landscape – not to exceed 30cm x 26cm

 12 – 16 YEARS